 Currently, Canada’s government is working on regulating sponsorship and advertisement in relation to cannabis businesses.

-The only legal place to purchase non-medical cannabis will be the LDB.
-Recreational cannabis stores will only be allowed to sell cannabis seeds, cannabis oil, and dried cannabis that meets Federal requirements.
+The only legal place to purchase non-medical cannabinoid products will be the LDB.
+Recreational cannabis stores will only be allowed to sell cannabinoid seeds, cannabinoid oil, and dried cannabis that meets Federal requirements.
 Retail sales of cannabis edibles are currently not permitted.